Why Bugs Bunny is the most significant and powerful cartoon character

 He is also seen convincing Elmer Fudd that Daffy is a pigeon and a skunk which he is clearly not.

-Bugs Bunny is seen tricking and out-smarting almost all of his foes in some way or another, where his manipulation skills extend throughout the Looney Tunes tenure.
+Bugs is seen tricking and out-smarting almost all of his foes in some way or another, and his manipulation skills extend throughout the Looney Tunes tenure.

 Invincibility